Tag

 Somehow, Elden Ring exceeded expectations, building upon its predecessors and featuring an incredible journey full of mystery and unease.
 That’s one of this game’s greatest strengths: It encourages you to explore by littering items and awe-inspiring boss battles all around the world while keeping you on the edge of your seat.
 This isn’t just Dark Souls in an open world.
 Every inch of this game feels meticulously crafted, with plenty of secrets to uncover.

 Of course, the game’s exploration is a selling point, but so is its combat, which feels like an impressive evolution from the Souls games.
-It’s not perfect, but developer FromSoftware absolutely knows what it’s doing when it comes to making an action RPG and we hope the studio continues creating open worlds like this one.
+It’s not perfect, but developer FromSoftware absolutely knows what it’s doing when it comes to making an action RPG and we hope the continues creating open worlds like this one.
 Elden Ring is an absolute gem, throwing surprises at you every time you play.

 Ratchet & Clank: Rift Apart

 Early on in a console’s lifespan, each exclusive is heavily dissected.
 We’re always looking for how games push hardware in ways that truly make “next-gen” come to life.
 Ratchet & Clank: Rift Apart will be remembered as the first game that showed us the true potential of the PS5.
-While games like Returnal showed off what the DualSense controller is capable of, Drift Apart is more of a graphical powerhouse that uses the console’s solid-state drive to nearly eliminate load times altogether and fuel a gorgeous superhero spectacle.
+While games like Returnal showed off what the controller is capable of, Drift Apart is more of a graphical powerhouse that uses the console’s solid-state drive to nearly eliminate load times altogether and fuel a gorgeous superhero spectacle.
 While we could wax poetic all day about how beautiful the game is, that doesn’t overshadow the fact that the game is just plain fun.

 Like other entries in the series, it’s an action-packed platformer filled with creative weapons.
 Notable new additions in Ratchet’s arsenal include a Topiary Sprinkler that turns enemies to shrubs and the new and improved RYNO-8, which pulls references from other Sony games into Ratchet’s dimension.
 It’s a colorful, exciting game that contains all the thrills of a summer blockbuster.